containers/podman-desktop/website/docs/getting-started/using-podman-mac-helper-to-migrate-from-docker-to-podman-on-macos.md

 * macOS
 * [Podman](../Installation/macos-install)
 * [Homebrew](https://brew.sh/)
-* Optionnally, you saved your existing Docker containers by running the command:
+* (Optional) You saved your existing Docker containers by running the command:

     ```
     $ docker save <your_container> > <your_container_archive>.tar